microsoft/PSDocs/docs/concepts/PSDocs/en-US/about_PSDocs_Options.md

 The following options for edge pipes are:

-- WhenRequired - Will not use edge pipes for tables with more when one column
+- WhenRequired - Will not use edge pipes for tables with more when one column (default)
 - Always - Will always use edge pipes

 Example markdown using `WhenRequired`: